 - Must hold the rank of Professor.

 - The individual must be recognized as a “foremost scholar” in his or her chosen area of expertise.
 Thus, a Trustee Chair should be known as preeminent scholar in his or her discipline.

-- The positive impact of the scholar on others at UCF.
+- Have evidence of the positive impact of the scholar on others at UCF.

 Individuals presently holding a Chair or Professorship will be considered only if they agree to vacate their present appointment if selected as a Trustee Chair.